go-gorp/gorp/README.md

     // register the structs you wish to use with gorp
     // you can also use the shorter dbmap.AddTable() if you
-    // don't want to override the table name t1 := dbmap.AddTableWithName(Invoice{}, "invoice_test").SetKeys(true, "Id")
+    // don't want to override the table name
+    //
+    // SetKeys(true) means we have a auto increment primary key, which
+    // will get automatically bound to your struct post-insert
+    //
+    t1 := dbmap.AddTableWithName(Invoice{}, "invoice_test").SetKeys(true, "Id")
 	t2 := dbmap.AddTableWithName(Person{}, "person_test").SetKeys(true, "Id")